IEMS Advisory Board

 2001 Japanese Professional Surfing Champion

 Takuji Masuda is an accomplished filmmaker and publisher and founder of Super X Media Combine.
 His feature documentary, BUNKER77, about legendary surfer Bunker Spreckels, had its world premiere at the San Sebastian Film Festival, its US premiere at the Hamptons International Film Festival, and was a winner of the Sun Valley Film Festival Film Lab Award.
-Takuji also serves as the head coach of the Pepperdine Surf Team and was a 2001 Japanese Professional Surfing Champion.
+Takuji also was a 2001 Japanese Professional Surfing Champion.

 Rob Moore ('84)